greenhas/spg_website/content/Myself/microblogvember-and-the-surprising-joy-of-random-words.md

 This was a fun episode for me.
 I'd been passingly familiar with this concept since high school; there's an entry in my journal in 2005 explaining that the reason I've been so bad at writing in my journal is because as I'd learned from Derrida:

->  words don’t mean anything,,, language is not an effective way to communicate because they cannot truly express ideas
+>  words don’t mean anything... language is not an effective way to communicate because they cannot truly express ideas

 I don't know if I had deconstructionism right 17 years ago, but I think my basic interest in it then has survived and matured until now.
 I understand it better after this podcast episode, and I'm all the more interested in it.